 - Organize cables by color and function.
 With the transition to USB-C connectors, there are now numerous cables with the same connector that could offer different functions and data speeds.
-A cable with USB-C connectors could provide the speeds, capabilities, and limitations of USB3, USB4, Thunderbolt 3, or Thunderbolt 4.
+A cable with USB-C connectors could provide the speeds, capabilities, and limitations of USB3, USB4, Thunderbolt 3, Thunderbolt 4, or even Thunderbolt 5.
 The cable could provide data or merely power a device.
 Keeping cables well-identified is more important than in the past, when different connection ends ensured that the "wrong" cable wasn't connected.
 Connecting "the wrong" USB-C cable will not damage equipment but may prevent it from functioning properly or turning on at all. - Make sure no cables are obstructing access to the machine. - Make sure no cables are obstructing access to the workspace. - Make sure all cables are in good condition.
 If something is malfunctioning, try replacement cables.
 Cables can and do wear out.
+This fact is especially true for those wound and unwound frequently, such as power adapters or a set of "travel cables" that you pack and unpack.